Astronomy Staged Return to Campus Information

 Face Mask Requirement

-Masks must be worn in all indoor settings, including, but not limited to: classrooms, common areas, conference rooms, shared office spaces, labs, hallways, buses and shared vehicles on all Ohio State campuses.
+Masks must be worn indoors at all times, including, but not limited to: classrooms, common areas, conference rooms, shared office spaces, labs, hallways, buses and shared vehicles on all Ohio State campuses.

-Masks must also be worn in all outdoor spaces on campus, even when individuals can maintain appropriate physical distancing.
+Masks must also be worn outdoors on campus at all times, even when individuals can maintain appropriate physical distancing.

 Before your Visit: Mandatory Daily Health Check

-Before each visit to campus, you must submit a mandatory Daily Health Check using the Ohio State mobile app or the online reporting form at https://compass.osu.edu/health-reporting.
+Before each campus visit, no matter how brief, you must submit a mandatory Daily Health Check using the Ohio State mobile app or the online reporting form at https://compass.osu.edu/health-reporting.

 This health check must be completed before you leave home to travel to campus - no exceptions.